wYtMNaPx/siberite/README.md

 # Goal
-Change sum output to glog
+Change some output to glog